Why Strong Customer Authentication (SCA) is An Essential Aspect of Fraud Prevention

 Here's what you can expect to learn in this article:

-For those who are unaware, SCA is a regulatory requirement for online European businesses that aims to help reduce fraud.
+For those who are unaware, Strong Customer Authentication (SCA) is a new regulatory requirement of the second Payment Services Directive (PSD2) for online European Economic Area (EEA) and UK businesses that aims to help reduce fraud.
 It also strives to reduce the risk associated with offline contactless payments.

 As the name suggests, strong customer authentication is much more robust than conventional authentication practices.
 This means that you typically need to include at least two of the following:

-When these regulations begin to become enforced, banks and online merchants will be required to deny transactions that do not sufficiently meet these criteria.
+With the enforcement of these regulations, banks and online merchants will be required to deny transactions that do not sufficiently meet these criteria.

 SCA adds an additional layer of security to online purchases.